Natalija03/ADVANCED-PROGAMMING-PROJECT/README.md

 Operation 8: ensemble_havana_dataset

 This operation creates a new dataset containing all data obtained from sources ‘havana’, ‘ensembl’ and ‘ensembl_havana’

+Operation 9: count_entries_by_type_ensembl_havana

+This operation creates a new dataset containing all data obtained from sources ‘havana’, ‘ensembl’ and ‘ensembl_havana’, and the counts the number of entries of this new dataset by type, storing them in a dictionary.
+It combined features implemented in Operation 8 and Operation 5

+Operation 10: gene_names_ensembl_havana

+This operation creates a new dataset containing only data of type ‘gene’ that derives from sources ‘havana’, ‘ensembl’ and ‘ensembl_havana’, and then filters the attributes column (column 9) for the names of each gene, storing them in a list.
 ## DATA
 Data can be downloaded from the following link ```https://bit.ly/3X3yHXp```.
 ## LIBRARIES